Either parent or a child's guardian may apply for services to:

 - You receive any new court orders relating to child support.

-- Determine what services are available and best suited to establish paternity and establish, enforce and modify a support order.
+- Determine what services are available and best suited to establish parentage and establish, enforce, and modify a support order.

 - Collect support payments and apply them first to satisfy current support (what’s due that month).
 If payments received within a month are more than the total due for that month, then they are applied to past-due support (except for the collections made by federal tax refund intercept, which must be applied to past-due support only).

 - Send child support to every parent or guardian who has a child support order.
 (When the family receives assistance from the Department of Transitional Assistance (DTA), we send the money to DTA.)
 When one parent is responsible for children who live in different households, support collections may not be enough to pay each child support order in full.
 In that case, we allocate the payments so that each household receives its share of the collection.
 We keep track of all unpaid support and use our enforcement services to collect those amounts.

 - Upon request of either parent, determine if it might be appropriate to ask the court to modify the amount of the child support order.

 - Use enforcement remedies, such as bank levies, tax refund intercepts and license suspension to collect overdue support if the case meets our criteria for the enforcement action.

 Services we do not provide

 - Get involved in parenting time, issues about where the child lives, or property settlement issues